 Apples and pumpkins get all the attention in the fall – apple cinnamon this and pumpkin spice that.
 Well, pears are also an autumn fruit and deserve a little of the fall-baking glory.

 For this pie I purposely kept the flavors simple.
-Much as I adore pears and ginger together, I wanted a more subtle and surprising flavor profile.
+Pears and ginger are often paired together, and that’s a great combination.
+But I wanted a more subtle and surprising flavor profile.

 A little hint of vanilla bean gives this pie the perfect little “something”.
 Serve this pie for the holidays and it will certainly stand out from all the cinnamon and spice desserts on the table.

-- I’ve said it before and I’ll say it again, macerate the fruit for your pie filling.
+- Macerate the fruit for your pie filling.
 Pears are quite tender and macerating helps keep them from completely breaking down as the pie bakes.

 - Precook the pear juice with the cornstarch.
 Precooking ensures that the starch is activated so we don’t end up with soupy pie filling.